TaranVH/2nd-keyboard/Corsair/readme.md

 - Open a notepad window, and try typing on your Corsair Keyboard.
 Every single key should result in a tooltip instead.
 Success!

 - Now it's up to you, to replace each of those lines with calls to your own scripts and functions.
 It's all just normal AHK scripting from this point on.
-You can find some of mine, here: https://github.com/TaranVH/2nd-keyboard/blob/master/Almost_All_Windows_Functions.ahk
+You can find some of my funcitons, here: https://github.com/TaranVH/2nd-keyboard/blob/master/Almost_All_Windows_Functions.ahk

 ### Auto-launch

-- You will want to make this .ahk script tart up automatically when Windows does.
+- You will want to make this .ahk script start up automatically when Windows does.

 - Navigate to ```C:\AHK\2nd-keyboard\Corsair```